Getting Started

 You can easily run your DocPrep ETL pipeline in a Google Colab notebook to test and experiment by clicking the “Open in Colab” button.

 First, set the secrets required to run the notebook.
-In the second notebook cell, you will see the secrets required by the pipline, such as an API key for Aryn Cloud for DocParse and API key for OpenAI if you selected it for vector embeddings.
+In the second notebook cell, you will see the secrets required by the pipeline, such as an API key for Aryn Cloud for DocParse and API key for OpenAI if you selected it for vector embeddings.
 To set the secrets, click the key icon in the left navigation panel, add the secrets using the case-sensitive variable name in the ETL pipeline, and move the slider for each secret to enable “Notebook access.”

 Next, start running each cell.
 If you chose a local embedding model, you will need to wait a few extra minutes while the dependencies are downloaded.